 The Fourth Wall

-Rendering by itself produces aquariums.
-These aquariums teem with colorful creatures darting back and forth, but we users remain on the other side of the glass, passively spectating.
-We don't just want to see a virtual world; we want to interact with it.
+Rendering by itself produces aquariums—worlds we can see but can't interact with.
+They teem with colorful creatures living their own lives, but we users remain on the other side of the glass, passively spectating.
+We don't just want to see a virtual world; we want to be part of it.
 Cameras add some interactivity, allowing us to move around inside the aquarium.
-But for a renderer to be truly interactive, it must allow us to touch and manipulate objects.
+But for a renderer to be truly interactive, it must allow us to touch the objects within, and they must respond.

-In our discussion of cameras, you learned how a renderer can respond to taps on the glass with pointer event listeners:
+In our discussion of cameras, we learned how a renderer can respond to taps on the glass with pointer event listeners with code like this:

 window.addEventListener('pointerdown', event => {